gnustep/gnustep.github.io/_sources/Guides/Setup/Windows/building-windows-msvc.md.txt

 Before we can start building, we need to install some dependencies.
 We will be using [Chocolatey](https://chocolatey.org/) to install them.

-Follow the guide on installing Visual Studio, and the Windows SDK from the [Windows Development Workflow](./windows-dev-workflow.md) guide.
+Follow the guide on installing Visual Studio and the Windows SDK from the [SDK setup](sdk-setup) guide.

 ### 1.1 Installing other dependencies